KatherineMichel/church-website-and-marketing-on-a-budget/mobile_app.md

 Though there is an "upper bound" to area population, as Balaji Srinivasan points out, "when cloud formations take physical shape, neither their scale nor duration has an upper bound."

+Moore's Law
+The Law of Accelerating Returns

 Mobile leap-frogging desktop
 Missed opportunity
 Gamification
+Bitcoin- small payments
+Crowd-funding
+Pirate metrics

 See [The Bible App Case Study](the_bible_app_case_study.md) for the inspiration for this mobile app idea.

 ### Stats

+* Pretty Prairie population:
+* World population:
+* Number of people with internet
+* Number of people with mobile phones:
+* Number of United Methodist congregations:
+* Number of United Methodist members (U.S.):
+* Number of United Methodist members (rest of the world):
+* Religion by continent:

 http://en.wikipedia.org/wiki/United_Methodist_Church